 Applicant Grant Type Summary of Request Requested GFC Recommended Funding The Boys & Girls Club of San Marcos Regular To help expand The Victory Project (formerly the Academic Success Program), an after-school program that provides extra/remedial support for youth in grades 2 nd - 5 th who have scored below basic or far below basic in math and reading on standardized testing.
-Serves 120 San Marcos residents. \$10,000 North County Health Services Regular To purchase a new auditory screening unit for the organization's Project All Ready (PAR) program.
-Through this program the organization provides free hearing and vision screenings \$4,315 to children 18 months old to 5 years old at preschools, day cares, and Head Starts.
+Serves 120 San Marcos residents. \$10,000 \$4,153 North County Health Services Regular To purchase a new auditory screening unit for the organization's Project All Ready (PAR) program.
+Through this program the organization provides free \$4,315 \$4,315 hearing and vision screenings to children 18 months old to 5 years old at preschools, day cares, and Head Starts.
 Estimated to serve 400 San Marcos residents.
-Partnerships with Industry Regular To provide vocation training, assessment, placement and ongoing support to adults living with disabilities in San Marcos to help them thrive in the work environment. \$10,000 The Angel's Depot Regular To help support the Senior Emergency Meal Box Program which provides a specifically formulated, nutritious nonperishable box meal to age and income qualified seniors.
-Funding will provide 60 boxed meals every month to seniors living in poverty in San Marcos. \$5,000 Casa De Amparo Regular To assist with the Residential Services Program, specifically costs associated with medical assessments and coordination, transportation to medical appointments, education and tutoring, job \$5,000 readiness, nutrition education and recreational and therapeutic activities.
+Partnerships with Industry Regular To provide vocation training, assessment, placement and ongoing support to adults living with disabilities in San Marcos to help them thrive in the work environment.
+Serves 10 San Marcos residents \$10,000 \$2,000 The Angel's Depot Regular To help support the Senior Emergency Meal Box Program which provides a specifically formulated, nutritious nonperishable box meal to age and income qualified seniors.
+Funding will provide 60 boxed meals every month to seniors living in poverty in San Marcos. \$5,000 \$500 Casa De Amparo Regular To assist with the Residential Services Program, specifically costs associated with medical assessments and coordination, transportation \$5,000 \$3,000 to medical appointments, education and tutoring, job readiness, nutrition education and recreational and therapeutic activities.
 Program will serve 60 San Marcos residents, age prenatal to 21 years old.
-Alzheimer's Association of San Diego/Imperial County Mini To provide informational packets about Alzheimer's and resources available to families in need.
-Funding would provide packets to approximately 300 San Marcos families. \$1,500 Total Grants Requested: \$35,815 Total Funding Recommended:
+Total Grants Requested: \$34,315 Total Regular Grant Funding Recommended: \$13,968